trimstray/nginx-admins-handbook/README.md

 ###### Rationale

   > This parameter changes quite often, the recommended configuration for today may be out of date tomorrow.
-For more security use only strong and not vulnerable ciphersuite (but if you use http/2 you can get 'Server sent fatal alert: handshake_failure' error).
+For more security use only strong and not vulnerable ciphersuite (but if you use http/2 you can get `Server sent fatal alert: handshake_failure` error).

-  > For backward compatibility software components you should use more restrictive ciphers.
+  > For backward compatibility software components you should use less restrictive ciphers.

 ###### Example